rebecca1230/IntrotoIM/README.md

 2. order matters.
 3. use result of one function as an information to the other function.
 4. For Processing: space, enter a line of space, joint info, all don't affect the programming.
+5. random(255) means "give me a number between 0 and 255".
+Random only allows float and not int.